jthegedus/svelte-adapter-firebase/README.md

 <!-- TODO: on 1.0.0 release, delete this section -->
 - `1.0.0` will not be published until the SvelteKit Adapter API is declared stable and SvelteKit is released for general use.
 <!-- END -->

+## Tip Codes

+The adapter is intended to guide you through the configuration of your `firebase.json` and `svelte.config.js` file.
+As such, when you have a misconfiguration the log will indicate a Tip Code.
+Those codes are listed here:

+- SAF1000: provided `firebase.json` file does not exist.
+It is computed from adapter config `firebaseJson`.
+If the default adapter config is not working, consider updating it in `svelte.config.js`
+- SAF1001: `JSON.parse` error of `firebase.json`
+- SAF1002: `hosting` field required in `firebase.json`
+- SAF1003: Multiple hosting configurations found, which requires each to have a `site` field, one does not.
+- SAF1004: Multiple `hosting` configurations found in `firebase.json` but no `hostingSite` specified in `svelte.config.js` adapter config.
+- SAF1005: Multiple `hosting` configurations found in `firebase.json` but no match found for `hostingSite` specified in `svelte.config.js` adapter config.
+- SAF1006: Required `hosting.public` field not found for hosting configuration.
+Add a `public` field to the matched hosting config in `firebase.json`.
+- SAF1007: Required `hosting[].rewrites` field not found for matched hosting config.
+- SAF1008: Required `hosting[].rewrites[]` does not contain a config with `source` matching adapter config `sourceRewriteMatch` and either `function` or `run` entries.
+- SAF1009: Required `serviceId` field not found for Cloud Run rewrite rule in `firebase.json`.
+- SAF1010: Cloud Run `serviceId` is invalid.
+Cloud Run `serviceId` must use only lowercase alphanumeric characters and dashes, cannot begin or end with a dash, and cannot be longer than 63 characters.
+Update `firebase.json` accordingly.
+- SAF1011: Cloud Run `region` is invalid.
+Firebase Hosting rewrites only support `"regions":"us-central1"`.
+Update `firebase.json` accordingly.
+- SAF1012: Function name for rewrite rule is invalid.
+Function name must use only alphanumeric characters and underscores and cannot be longer than 62 characters.
+Update `firebase.json` accordingly.
+- SAF1013: Required `functions.source` field missing from `firebase.json` file.
+- SAF2000: `firebase.json:hosting.public` must be a different directory to `svelte.config.js:kit.files.assets`.
+- SAF2001: Node.js runtime not supported.
+SvelteKit on Cloud Functions requires Node.js 14 or newer runtime.
+Set the version in either: `package.json:engines.node` or `firebase.json:functions.runtime`.

 ## Contributing